Albert Chevalier: Legacy

 Blue plaque in St Ann's Villas commemorating Chevalier's birthplace.

 Albert Chevalier was in some ways an innovative popular performer who established the coster style of performance, wrote his own material, and exploited the commercial opportunities of the developing music-halls in the 1890s.
 He made commercial recordings of his songs, and appeared in several early films, including the 1915 British silent My Old Dutch.

 The English theatre critic Clement Scott noted Chevalier for his ability to interact with his audiences on a working class level and to modernise the music hall: "Albert Chevalier has had much – very much – to do with the wholesome reform of the modern music hall.
 An artist by instinct, he left the stage and, with laudable courage, he gave his talent to the common people.
 He understood that there was a warm heart under a corduroy jacket, a vein of sentiment even in the lowly costermonger and he gave us the ballads which are now household words."
 The writer Richard Anthony Baker highlighted the "snobbery" of some theatre critics who thought that music hall entertainment was "innately inferior to the legitimate theatre".
 However, Baker opined that although Chevalier was an "entertainer and lyricist of considerable talent", the sentimentality of his act would, when compared to modern entertainment, be thought of as outdated."

+In 2026 a new development of retail units and apartments above were named 'Chevalier House' in commemoration of him.